Khazar hypothesis of Ashkenazi ancestry

-Although the majority of contemporary geneticists who have published on the topic dismiss it, there are some who defend its plausibility.
-In the late 19th century, Ernest Renan and other scholars speculated that the Ashkenazi Jews of Europe originated among Turkic refugees who had migrated from the collapsed Khazarian Khanate westward into Europe, and exchanged their native Khazar language for Yiddish while continuing to practice Judaism.
+Speculation that Europe's Jewish population originated among the Khazars has persisted for two centuries, from at least as early as 1808.
+In the late 19th century, Ernest Renan and other scholars speculated that the Ashkenazi Jews of Europe originated among refugees who had migrated from the collapsed Khazarian Khanate westward into Europe.
 Though intermittently evoked by several scholars since that time, the Khazar-Ashkenazi hypothesis came to the attention of a much wider public with the publication of Arthur Koestler's The Thirteenth Tribe in 1976.
-It has been revived recently by geneticist Eran Elhaik, who in 2012 conducted a study aiming to vindicate it.
+It has been revived recently by geneticist Eran Elhaik, who in 2013 conducted a study aiming to vindicate it.